blazerailerx/DevOps_Projects/project15.md

 =======
 After NGINX is installed on the proxy server, it became accessible through the DNS address of the load balancer.

 A hosted zone was created on route 53 with the project name vecnadynamics, and then a record tooling.vecnadynamics.com was created afterwards.
 ![](media/Project15_images/)
 Now to the third layer of the architecture.

 Proactively, a security group was created for the subnet hosting the business web servers.
 Allowing traffic from the Bastion and the internal load balancer.
 ![](media/Project15_images/)

 An internal load balancer was created to route traffic to the web servers hosting the tooling website.
 Then a target group for the web servers created and linked to the load balancer.
 And then an Autoscaling group was created to supply the target group EC2 instances.
 The internal load balancer was configured with rules to route traffic betewen the main Wordpress website and the tooling website.

 A launch template, as well as an Autoscaling group was created for the tooling website and the main wordpress website.
 With installations of apache web servers installed in the instances.

 It was time for the final tier (Data Tier) which handles all our data.
 Firstly, a security group was created to only accept traffic from the web servers(Wordpress and tooling websites) in the business tier.

+A config file `www.tooling.vecnadynamics.com.conf` was created in /etc/nginx/default.d server {
+listen 80;
+server_name www.tooling.vecnadynamics.com;
+location / {
+proxy_pass internal-vecnadynamics-internal-alb-434449287.us-east-1.elb.amazonaws.com;
+proxy_set_header Host $host;
+}
+}